 Then a lot of life got in the way: finishing his doctorate, growing his family, building his career, supporting a wife’s decade-long battle with cancer, and years of enduring the capriciously terrifying challenges of a body plagued by Multiple Sclerosis.
 Eventually, he despaired of ever returning to his dream.

 But he vowed to find a way.
 In the summer of 2019, he threw himself into figuring out a way to make his wonky body safe and functional at terminal velocity, or landing a parachute even when he couldn’t feel his legs.
 With a lot of support from his sky family and lots of extra work, he managed to log more than 500 jumps (earning his coach rating) over the next year-and-a-half — 370 jumps in 2020, alone.

 Now, weather permitting, you’ll find him in the sky.
-As he’s fond of saying, “someday, I may no longer be able to walk, but I will still fly!”
+As he’s been known to quip, “someday, I may no longer be able to walk, but I will still fly!”